tedneward/Azgaarnoth/Classes/Barbarian/Rage.md

 Once you have bonded a weapon to yourself, you can use the weapon as a spellcasting focus for your spells you cast using Font of Fury, and if the weapon wasn't magical before, the weapon counts as magical for the purpose of bypassing damage resistance or immunity against nonmagical weapon damage.

 ## Uncanny Adept
-Starting at 6th level, you can add half your proficiency bonus (round up) to any Intelligence, Wisdom, or Charisma check you make that doesn’t already use your proficiency bonus.
+Starting at 6th level, you can add half your proficiency bonus (round up) to any Intelligence, Wisdom, or Charisma check you make that doesn't already use your proficiency bonus.

 In addition, when you cast a spell that deals acid, cold, fire, lightning, or thunder damage while raging, you gain resistance to that damage for 1d4 rounds.